jpnws/multiplex/README.md

 Modifications to the original code include:

-    - Project, variable, enum, struct, function, method names.
+    - Project, trait, variable, parameter, argument, enum, struct, function, method names.
-    - Differences in the placement of function/method parameters.
+    - Location of function/method parameters and arguments.
-    - Differences in the location of some piece of code across the project.
+    - Location of different piecies of code may be different.

 The original code was licensed under the Apache 2.0 and MIT licenses.
 This project is licensed under the same terms.
 See the LICENSE-APACHE and LICENSE-MIT file in this repository for the full license text.